Chris35Wills/Chris35Wills.github.io/courses/Setup_check/setup_check.md

 	...

+## Potential issues...

 If you see something like:

 	$ python swc-installation-test-2.py